No spoilers are marked. You have been warned.

 - Mindy reveals that Eleanor and Chidi have hooked up on half their visits to her, and even sincerely says she's rooting for them to somehow end up together permanently.

 - During this visit, Mindy shows a tape she recorded of Eleanor and Chidi together as proof they reached the Medium Place before.
 In the tape, we see Eleanor in bed with Chidi, confessing her love to him.
-She states that she knows that Chidi has trouble being open with people... but in one of the very few times we see Chidi act confidently and decisively, he immediately cuts her off with an "I love you too".
+She states that she knows that Chidi has trouble being open with people... but in one of the very few times we see Chidi act confidently and decisively, he immediately cuts her off and says, "I love you too".

 - And when we meet Mindy again, her yard is neat and she has clothes on.
 Small as it is, even she's improved.